53rd Weather Reconnaissance Squadron: 53rd WRS history

 On 18 September 1953, while based at Kindley, Bermuda, the squadron suffered its only mission-related loss of an aircraft, a WB-29.
 (Note: Swan 38, a WC-130H of the 53rd's sister 54th Weather Reconnaissance Squadron, was lost on 12 October 1974, while flying an alpha pattern into Typhoon Bess 400 miles northeast of Clark Air Base in the Philippines.
 The Hurricane Hunter Association established the Swan 38 Memorial Scholarship for outstanding students in the 403rd Wing.
 (Swan 38 Scholarship).)
 Returning to base with a runaway propeller on the inboard engine of the right wing, the propeller separated from its shaft and struck the engine beside it, causing both the wing and outboard engine to catch fire.
 The pilot ordered an immediate bailout, but the aircraft went out of control and only three of the 10-man crew survived.
 (Note: The WB-29 was serial 44-62277, a converted B-29A.)

 In 1965 the 53rd WRS became the first squadron of the Air Weather Service to operate the WC-130 after its designation as such, and from Ramey flew the first WC-130 Hurricane Hunter mission on 27 August 1965, penetrating the eye of Hurricane Betsy.

 In the 1970s, after its move to Keesler, the 53rd participated in two "firsts" in the changing of regulations to permit women to be qualify as aircrew.
 Sgt.
 Vickiann Esposito became the first female dropsonde operator and possibly the first fully qualified aircrew member (excepting flight nurses) in Air Force history, approved by Headquarters Air Force in December 1973 as a waiver of the regulation prohibiting the assignment of women, over the initial objections of the commanding general of the Air Mobility Command.
 In October 1977, after the regulation had been rescinded, 1st Lt.
 Florence Fowler became one of the first two women to be rated as navigators (now combat systems officers).
 (Note: Lt.
 Fowler's navigation school classmate 1st Lt.
-Ramona L. Roybal became a WC-135 navigator with the 55th WRS at McClellan AFB at the same time.
+Ramona L. Roybal became a WC-135 navigator with the 55th Weather Reconnaissance Squadron at McClellan Air Force Base at the same time.
 A month earlier, the first rated female pilot, 2nd Lt.
-Carole A. Scherer, had been assigned to fly WC-130s with the 54th WRS.
-The first Aerial Reconnaissance Weather Officer (ARWO) was 1st Lt.
-Nancy E. Holtgard, who was also assigned to the 54th WRS on Guam.)
+Carole A. Scherer, had been assigned to fly WC-130s with the 54th.
+The first Aerial Reconnaissance Weather Officer was 1st Lt.
+Nancy E. Holtgard, who was also assigned to the 54th on Guam.)